gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 Wikimedia 2030 was arguably the largest participatory process the Wikimedia movement had ever undertaken.
 For several months, the movement buzzed with activity, as people went through cycles of discussion online and in-person, and converged towards the direction.

 To ensure a rich discussion and a legitimate outcome, we intentionally reached out to "new voices."
 They were not just people outside the movement, but also people *within* the movement who didn't traditionally participate in this kind of discussions.
 We contracted eighteen coordinators to organize and facilitate discussions in many languages, with support from the Foundation's Community Engagement team.
 Volunteers and groups also organized discussions with their communities and affiliates across wikis and off-wiki.
-This encouraged many contributors to participate in the discussion by avoiding the “`Not my wiki <https://meta.wikimedia.org/wiki/Not_my_wiki>`__” syndrome, which causes Wikipedians to avoid discussions that happen outside of their immediate online surroundings.
+This encouraged many contributors to participate in the discussion by avoiding the "Not my wiki" effect.\ [#NotMyWiki]_

-All those discussions and research projects produced massive amounts of notes, reports, and documentation, `meticulously collected <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Reports>`__ so that anyone could follow facts and decisions to their source, and to make it easier for people joining the process later to catch up.
+All those discussions and research projects produced massive amounts of notes, reports, and documentation,  so that anyone could follow facts and decisions to their source, and to make it easier for people joining the process later to catch up.\ [#2030Reports]_

+.. [#NotMyWiki] "`Not my wiki <https://meta.wikimedia.org/wiki/Not_my_wiki>`__" is a community essays on Meta-Wiki that describes the tendency for Wikipedians and Wikimedians to avoid discussions that happen outside of their immediate online surroundings.

+.. [#2030Reports] `Strategy > Wikimedia movement > 2017 > Reports <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Reports>`__.
+Meta-Wiki, 2017.

 .. raw:: html